The next general dinner meeting with speaker will be on Thursday, December 4, 2025.

 April 3 - Jim Wood on History of Lime Production in Placer County

-June 5 - Dave Antonucci on 1960 Olympics
+June 5 - Dave Antonucci on the 1960 Olympics

 August - No meetings